satellite-image-deep-learning/techniques/README.md

 * [Anomaly Detection on Mars using a GAN](https://omdena.com/projects/anomaly-detection-mars/)
 * [Tackling the Small Object Problem in Object Detection](https://blog.roboflow.com/tackling-the-small-object-problem-in-object-detection)
 * [Satellite Imagery Multiscale Rapid Detection with Windowed Networks (SIMRDWN)](https://github.com/avanetten/simrdwn) -> combines some of the leading object detection algorithms into a unified framework designed to detect objects both large and small in overhead imagery
-* [2020 Nature paper - An unexpectedly large count of trees in the West African Sahara and Sahel](https://www.nature.com/articles/s41586-020-2824-5) -> tree detection framework based on U-Net with code [here](https://zenodo.org/record/3978185#.X4k9ynhKidY)
+* [2020 Nature paper - An unexpectedly large count of trees in the West African Sahara and Sahel](https://www.nature.com/articles/s41586-020-2824-5) -> tree detection framework based on U-Net & tensorflow 2 with code [here](https://github.com/ankitkariryaa/An-unexpectedly-large-count-of-trees-in-the-western-Sahara-and-Sahel/tree/v1.0.0)

 ## Cloud detection
 A subset of the object detection problem, but surprisingly challenging